National without household registration

 A national without household registration (NWOHR) is a person with Republic of China nationality who does not have household registration in Taiwan.
-Nationals with this status are subject to immigration controls when entering the Taiwan Area, do not have automatic residence rights there, cannot vote in Taiwanese elections, and are exempt from conscription.
-Most individuals with this status are children born overseas to Taiwanese citizens.
+Nationals with this status may be subject to immigration controls when entering the Taiwan Area, do not have automatic residence rights there, cannot vote in Taiwanese elections, and are exempt from conscription.
 About 60,000 NWOHRs currently hold Taiwanese passports with this status.

 Terminology

 Although NWOHR status only has one Chinese-language name, the Ministry of Justice has used several English translations.
 These include: "nationals without registered permanent residence in the Taiwan Area", "non-citizen ROC nationals", "unregistered nationals", "Overseas Chinese having not established household registration in the Republic of China", and "people without nationalities in Taiwan".
 The Taipei Times occasionally uses "nationals without citizenship".